borntofrappe/svelte-tutorial/README.md

 ## School Closures Maps

-Highlight school closure at a global scale with a choropleth map and an interactive dashboard.
+Highlight school closures at a global scale with a choropleth map and an interactive dashboard.

 ## [Pixelated SVG](https://svelte.dev/repl/c10d39e4e247479f88f4381ca4a3eec2?version=3.38.1)